Evzen230/Bezpecna_Praha/replit.md

 ## Overview

 CityAlert is a full-stack web application for managing and displaying real-time emergency alerts on an interactive map.
-The system allows administrators to create, update, and manage various types of alerts (road hazards, criminal activity, medical emergencies, weather, traffic) that are displayed to users on a visual map interface.
+The system allows administrators to create, update, and manage alerts for road hazards and criminal activity.
+The public can view alerts on an interactive map without requiring authentication, while only authenticated administrators can create and manage alerts.

 ## User Preferences